alexle/alexle.github.com/posts/100-miles.markdown

 While I understand that running isn't for everyone, it's hard not to share and endorse something that's had such a positive impact on your life.
 I use to be one of those people who believed "running was [boring][5]" and "running was bad for your knees".
 Now, I  think differently and actually look forward to it.

 As the year comes to a close, give some thought to some positive activities you dread or dislike (waking up early, making a budget, working out).
 With a plan and some focus, your view and life may change when all is said and done.
-In fact, you have nothing to lose and everything to gain.

 [1]: /blog/2012/2012-goals.html
 [2]: /blog/2011/money-in-the-bank.html